cap-js/docs/get-started/PARKED-using-mock-servers.md

 ###### Add Service API Definition

-1. Download the service API definition from the [SAP API Business Hub](https://api.sap.com/api/API_BUSINESS_PARTNER/overview) in EDMX format.
+1. Download the service API definition from the [SAP Business Accelerator Hub](https://api.sap.com/api/API_BUSINESS_PARTNER/overview) in EDMX format.
 2. Import the downloaded API definition by running `cds import ~/Downloads/API_BUSINESS_PARTNER.edmx`.
 This converts the EDMX service API definition to a Core Schema Notation (CSN) definition and places it into a local subfolder `srv/external`.